activated nut grainless granola

 Wanna know something else about this granola?
 It's made with activated nuts.
 Yup, not just raw nuts, but soaked and dehydrated nuts.

 Activating nuts helps to increase the digestibility of the nut by removing the gut irritants and enzyme inhibitors.
-This makes the nuts better for that digestive tract, which is important if you're like me trying to heal some leaky gut issues.
+This makes the nuts better for that digestive tract, which is important if you're trying to heal some leaky gut issues.

 This is a fairly simple process, but will take a chunk of your time.
 Plan to activate your nuts the day before you plan to make the granola.